Last Updated on

 1. Avoid envy and comparisons

 “Nothing is implacable or cruel as envy”, said Schopenhauer.
-Envy is one of the most negative emotions we can experience because it condemns us to a state of permanent dissatisfaction, far from happiness.
+Envy is one of the most negative emotions and feelings we can experience because it condemns us to a state of permanent dissatisfaction, far from happiness.
 Comparing ourselves with others implies dedicating time and energy to an unsuccessful task in which we will almost always lose, since we usually compare ourselves with those we think are richer, more capable or happier.
 Therefore, the first step to be happy is to stop comparing and understand that envy has no place because we are all different.

 2. Stop worrying about the results